Asbestos Frequently Asked Questions

 According to the National Cancer Institute, the signs and symptoms of asbestos exposure vary depending on dose; duration; size, shape, and chemical makeup of the fibers; source of exposure; and individual risk factors.
 The signs and symptoms include: shortness of breath, wheezing, coughing, blood in sputum, chest pain/tightening, swollen neck and face, difficulty swallowing, loss of appetite, weight loss, fatigue, and anemia.

-To learn more about asbestos and asbestos related diseases, if you live in the Baltimore or Washington D.C. area, please contact the asbestos attorneys at the law office of Matt Kiely today.
+To learn more about asbestos and asbestos related diseases, if you live in the Baltimore or Washington D.C. area, please contact the the law office of Matt Kiely today.